munin-monitoring/munin/doc/tutorial/wildcard-plugins.rst

 The *unlinked* filename for this plugin is ``snmp__if_`` (note two underscores between ``snmp`` and ``if``).

-See `Using SNMP plugins <http://www.munin-monitoring.org/wiki/Using_SNMP_plugins>`_ for information about configuring SNMP plugins.
+See :ref:`Using SNMP plugins <tutorial-snmp>` for information about configuring SNMP plugins.